-4.1.
-Open Society Foundation
+4.1 Open Society Foundation

 Type of project funded: The Open Society Foundation works to build vibrant and tolerant democracies whose governments are accountable to their citizens.
 In pursuit of this mission, they work on a wide variety of issues both geographically and thematically.
 National and regional foundations affiliated with Open Society also focus on the open society issues and concerns most relevant in their countries or regions.
-Two on-going grant programs now are: Building Open Society in West Africa (April 30, 2019 deadline), Latin America Program (ongoing); Open Society Initiative for Eastern Africa (ongoing).
+Two on-going grant programs now are:

+Latin America Program (on-going); Open Society Initiative for Eastern Africa (ongoing).
 The OSF website explicitly mentions supporting women's rights, economic justice for women and sexual/reproductive rights funding.
-Location: Global